Graduate studio · 2025

 We then surveyed tourism professionals, local business owners, and long-time residents.
 Residents provided the richest dataset and most strongly shaped the personas.

 Early on, the team considered a heatmap solution to reroute tourists away from congestion.
-The research reframed the problem: residents did not want fewer tourists; they wanted visitors who engage more intentionally.
+The research reframed the problem, and it wasn't about volume.

 Residents consistently favored hidden gems over tourist traps and aligned with community-driven travel models.